P2P File Sharing: What it is and what it’s for

 The Risks of P2P File Sharing

 Since we’ve already established that P2P file sharing is basically you taking something off someone else’s computer, and vice versa, sharing information in this type of community-like structure poses several risks to users, as well.
 When computers establish connections with each other, information is exchanged between these two.
 There have been many instances when hackers took advantage of these connections to steal users’ names, birthdates, and even social security numbers.
 In other scenarios, some people have been known to attach viruses into their seeds, sending out the infection to everyone that belongs in their network.
 A lesser known risk is the infringement of copyright laws.
 As file sharing is entirely not considered illegal, it can be quite confusing to know what is a legal and an illegal download.
 However, when file sharing is used to download something illegally, there could be some serious repercussions to be expected.

 How do you use P2P file sharing safely?

-As P2P is based on the idea of directly connecting with other computers for purposes such as sharing files among hosts and clients, you need a tool that would enable you to engage in such connections without compromising your information to threats of cyber-attacks and crime.
-And the only way to safely connect to any network anonymously is through the use of a reliable VPN such as VPN.surf.
+As P2P is based on the idea of directly connecting with other computers for purposes such as sharing files among hosts and clients.
+You need a tool that would enable you to engage in such connections without compromising your information to threats of cyber-attacks and crime.
+And the only way to safely connect to any network anonymously is through the use of a reliable VPN like VPN Surf.